AtiUsm/MuseASTE/README.md

 # Instructions
 1. Access the Aspect Sentiment Triplet AExtraction Annotations provided here.
-2. Then go to the primary dataset MuseCar-2020 [2] ([MuSe 2020 - ACM MM 2020 (google.com)](https://sites.google.com/view/muse2020), and acquire the Muse-Topic dataset to get access to the original transcript texts and other labels that maybe of interest to you like topic/category.
+2. Then go to the primary dataset MuseCar-2020 [2] ([MuSeTopic 2020 - ACM MM 2020 (google.com)](https://sites.google.com/view/muse2020/challenge/get-data?authuser=0), and acquire the Muse-Topic dataset to get access to the original transcript texts and other labels that maybe of interest to you like topic/category.
 3. The id, segment_id, columns in the train and devel files of our annotation dataset match with the id, segment_id, and label_topic columns of  the train and devel files in the original MuSe-Topic dataset.
 4. The gold labels for the full dataset is present in train.csv, and devel.csv files in the dataset folder.
 The processed annotations is present in the processed dataset folder.
 5. The code for generating figures, tables and charts is in Dataset Statistical Analysis.ipynb